justin0725/data_vis_examples/README.md

 <a name="cba"></a>
 # 4. Does giving cash to low-income parents help them?
 What about everybody else?
-## Yes and yes.
+## It helps both them and everybody else!
 Giving money to parents improves earnings and health while reducing crime.
 ##### Adapted from [Garfinkel et al.'s 2022 cost-benefit analysis](https://www.nber.org/papers/w29854)
 I produced the below table for a report on the expanded child tax credit (CTC).
 The numbers are pulled straight from the paper, so this didn't take any fancy quantitative skills.
 But I care a lot about poverty and welfare policy, so I couldn't resist including it here!